Arun Jaitley remains critical, top BJP leaders rush to AIIMS

 New Delhi, Aug 17: Former finance minister Arun Jaitley, who was admitted to AIIMS on August 9, continuous to be in critical condition.

-President Ram Nath Kovind, Union Home Minister Amit Shah and UP Chief Minister Yogi Adityanath visited AIIMS on Friday to enquire about the health condition of former finance minister Arun Jaitley, who is stated to be "critical".
+Bahujan Samaj Party (BSP) chief Mayawati, Jammu and Kashmir Governor Satya Pal Malik and Bihar Chief Minister Nitish Kumar visited AIIMS on Friday to enquire about the health condition of former finance minister Arun Jaitley, who is stated to be "critical".

 Jaitley's health update: Former FM critical but stable

-The President visited the hospital around noon, while Shah and Adityanath visited AIIMS around 11.15 pm.
+On Friday, President Ramnath Kovind visited the hospital around noon, while Shah and Adityanath visited AIIMS around 11.15 pm.

 Jaitley, 66, was admitted to the AIIMS Intensive Care Unit last week after he complained of breathlessness and restlessness.
 A multidisciplinary team of doctors is supervising his treatment at the cardio-neuro centre, news agency Press Trust of India reported.